All Episodes

 Together, we are expanding access to transportation.

-Seems like maybe it's a small issue, it's a big issue.
+Seems like maybe it's a small issue.

-Because when you do what you do on all of these issues, the American people win.
+So I'm here to ask you to do what you know how to do because when you do what you do on all of these issues, the American people win.

 Talking about the significance of the passage of time.